palantir/fedstart-helm-charts/charts/alpha/memcached/README.md

 To enable TLS encryption support for memcached, it requires a special build flag to compile `openssl` dependencies into the binaries ([source](https://github.com/memcached/memcached/wiki/TLS)).

-**The bitnami image referenced in the upstream helm chart does *not* have the necessary `openssl` depdencnies to enable TLS encyrption support.
+**The bitnami image referenced in the upstream helm chart does *not* have the necessary `openssl` depdencnies to enable TLS encryption support.
 This chart explicitly overrides the image registry, repository, and tag to utilize the official DockerHub image with TLS encryption support.**

 ```yaml
 image: